2026 Registration is live now!

 CAMP OVERVIEW: We believe organizing our summer weeks into themes allows new and returning campers alike a fresh lens for experiencing the rich array of opportunities that the farm land provides.
 Please note, however, that each and every week of camp will cater to every kind of camper, whether artist, athlete or future farmer.
 While we recommend looking towards themes your kiddo is most excited about, rest assured that any session of camp will contain programming from each and every theme, and will be grounded in the experience of life on the farm.

-Here are the descriptions of the Summer 2024 Kids Programs at Bread & Butter Farm!
+Here are the descriptions of the Summer 2026 dates and themes for Camp Bread & Butter!

-Week 4 - Athletes (July 8-12) - Calling all Olympians!
-Athletes week at the farm will offer an opportunity to play hard, experience new physical challenges and even learn about where and how competition arose.
+Week 4 - Athletes (July 13-17) - Calling all athletes!
+This week at the farm will offer an opportunity to play hard, experience new physical challenges and even learn about where and how competition arose.
 From wiffle ball to archery, basketball to soccer, slack line to obstacle courses, we invite athletes of all sizes and abilities to come play and train with us but, most of all, to have fun.
 We will have many opportunities for competition this week AND we will always have non-competitive options for kids to participate in!
 This week will be a wonderful balance of sports and competition along with grounding land and farm skills and activities.
+We will culminate in a super fun, silly, olympic style all camp activity!
+Again, as always, we will have all the usual farm and camp activities in addition to all the movement!

-Week 5 - Animals #1 (July 15-19) - Learn about the animals on the farm and in our natural surroundings.
+Week 5 - Animals (July 20-24) - Learn about the animals on the farm and in our natural surroundings.
 What does it take to properly care for these creatures?
 How do we balance the responsibility of raising and working with our farm animals vs. the wild animals that live on this land and contribute to its health and beauty.
-From farm cats to barred owls, from cows, pigs, and chickens to snakes, opportunities will abound for animal lovers to engage.
+From farm cats to barred owls, from cows and pigs, to snakes, opportunities will abound for animal lovers to engage.
 Campers will learn to care for, connect with, and respect the animals that form our land and farm community.

-Week 6 - Food #2 (July 22-26) - Food week at Camp B&B focuses on the connections between what we grow and what we eat, highlighting the beauty of being in close connection with the lives we take into ourselves as food, whether plant or animal.
+Week 6 - Food (July 27-31) - Food week at Camp B&B is a highlight of the summer, as it celebrates all that the land provides for us as food nourishment!
+We will celebrate the connections between what we grow and what we eat, highlighting the beauty of being in close connection with the lives we take into ourselves as food, whether plant or animal.
 This week will focus on the incredible plants growing all around us, and how we can work with them to sustain us, whether as food or health helpers.
-Expect kids to sample and enjoy delectable treats from the farm!
+Kids can expect to sample and enjoy delectable treats from the farm.

-Week 8 - Wilderness Explorers (August 5-9) - Camp B&B takes to the woods for a whole week!
+Week 9 - Knoll Adventures (August 17-21) - Camp B&B takes to the woods for a whole week!
 We’ll re-wild ourselves by practicing wilderness survival skills such as orienteering, fire building, and foraging, singing songs and taking time to become comfortable in the mysteries of the forests and lands to which we belong.
 We will explore our woods further afield and allow ourselves more adventure beyond camp base.

 Camp Staff